7 facts about using donor sperm on your way to parenthood

 While more and more common, being on the journey to parenthood with help from a donor is not conventional, which in turn can make you feel isolated – but you are not alone.
 On the internet, there are a lot of communities that will offer you support and advice on your journey towards parenthood.

 We have created a support group on Facebook called “Family Dreams” for all people thinking about or having had a child with the help of a donor.
 Joining a community like “Family Dreams” may help you overcome some obstacles and feel supported on your journey towards creating a family.
-If you experience infertility and want to read more about the subject, we can also recommend the online support forums on All About Fertility, either the one for men or the one for women.
+If you experience infertility and want to read more about the subject, we can also recommend the articles on All About Fertility.

 4. There are additional considerations when using donor sperm on your way to parenthood